coderguy1777/SvarogGameEngine/README.md

 # Svarog Engine
-## An open source C++ path tracing game engine made with GLFW and OpenGL.
+## An open source C++ path tracing game engine, made with GLFW and OpenGL.

 # How to build Svarog Engine
 ## Step 1: clone the repository to your machine.